quark-zju/homecad/README.md

 Similar to [this "Invisible Zigbee Deadbolt Sensor" project](https://www.instructables.com/Invisible-Zigbee-Deadbolt-Sensor/).

 I use [10x5x2mm magnets](https://www.amazon.com/dp/B0B6PBXBVJ).
 This is the holder for the magnets.
-It fixes the magnet to the lock lock cylinder (5x5mm).
+It fixes the magnet to the 5x5mm lock cylinder.

 </details>